iProgramMC/NanoShell/README.md

 * Reused kernel functionality (to save on RAM)
 * **Use the `F()` macro when possible (for example in `tft.print()`)**

+## Extra Info

-**Once the kernel has started running your app, you can't go back without returning from your main function.
+Once the kernel has started running your app, you can't go back without returning from your main function.
 (This is similar to regular C++ apps but not exactly.
 On Windows you can exit out of a console app at any time.
 Here you can't.
-So please give the user a chance to exit without resetting if possible, please)**
+So please give the user a chance to exit without resetting if possible, please)